Judah Hertz: Philanthropy

 Hertz has held an annual fundraiser for the Ahmanson/UCLA Adult Congenital Heart Disease Center at UCLA since 1997.
 For example, it raised US$155,000 in 2003.

-Hertz serves on the World Chairman's Council of the Jewish National Fund, which means he has donated US$1 million or more to the JNF.
+Hertz served on the World Chairman's Council of the Jewish National Fund, which means he has donated US$1 million or more to the JNF.

 Personal life

 Hertz had a wife, Astrid.
 Their wedding was held in Bel Air, Los Angeles in 2013.
-He passed away on Feb.
-4, 2021, in Los Angeles, Ca.
+He died on February 4, 2021, in Los Angeles, California.